 Since I suspect many people would be surprised to find out just how liable their actions can be, here are five key issues to keep in mind:

-In the US, where the notion of freedom of speech permeates the law, blog owners are not liable for the comments left by others.
+In the US, where the notion of freedom of speech permeates the law, website owners are not liable for the comments left by others.
 In Australia, however, that’s not the case.
-If you publish comments by others on your blog – or even your Facebook or other social media page – then you’re responsible for them.
+If you publish comments by others on your blog – or even your Facebook or other social media page – you’re responsible for them.

 2) You may also be liable if you repost, retweet or even like a defamatory post on social media

 Almost every day we see something defamatory on our social media news feeds – and most of us don’t realise they’re legal minefields, even though the number of social media lawsuits are rising.
-If you believe in what’s being said, then I think it’s great for you to support it – but there is a legal risk.
+If you believe in what’s being said, I think it’s great for you to support it – but there is a legal risk.

 3) When it comes to defamation in Australia, you are guilty until proven innocent